tcochran/SFBikeShare/README.md

 http://tcochran.github.io/SFBikeShare

 Visualization of bay area bike share program.
-A data exploratory tool to highlight where bikes are going throughout the day.
+A data exploratory tool to show which stations bikes are moving between over the course of a day.

 * Shows locations of bike stations
 * Toggle between bay area cities and dates with trip data